51390/ecap-stream/README.md

 ## Using

-Ecap-stream works by loading a configurable shared object library that conforms to its api, and delegates calls to it as some particular events take place in the host and are sent down to ecap-stream via the ecap interface.
+Ecap-stream works by loading a configurable shared object library that implements the api described below, and delegating calls to it as some particular events take place in the host and are sent down to ecap-stream via the ecap interface.